lassejlv/includerjs/README.md

 <include path="components/navbar.html" id="navbar"></include>
 ```

-So in this example you see the `file` attribute.
+So in this example you see the `path` attribute.
 This is where your path to your html file is.
 Its required to give your `<include>` tag an id bcz then it will not appear on your site.

 Root Example